Croatia–Russia relations

 Croatia and Russia established diplomatic relations on 25 May 1992.
 Croatia has an embassy in Moscow and honorary consulates in Kaliningrad, Novosibirsk, and Sochi.
 Russia has an embassy in Zagreb and honorary consulates in Pula and Split.
+The two nations are geographically distant within Europe.
+They are both Slavic countries and thus share distant language heritage.
+Both are members of the OSCE.